 ONE OF THE NATION’S TOP RECRUITERS

-Young’s recruiting roots run deep and his list of recruiting success has run long throughout his career as a coach on the Division I level.
-His 2010 recruiting class (his first full class at Georgia Southern) was ranked as the sixth best nationally and the best in the Southern Conference among mid-majors by ESPN.com.
-His first recruiting class at Auburn (2001) was ranked as the nation’s third best by ESPN.com; his first class at Georgia Tech (2006) was ranked as the nation’s seventh best by Dave Telep of Scout.com and his only recruiting class at Northeastern (2000) is still considered to be the best in school history.
+Young’s recruiting roots run deep and his list of recruiting success has run long throughout his career on the Division I level.
+The Seminoles’ recruiting class in 2015 (his first full class at Florida State) was ranked third nationally by 247sports.com and included Malik Beasley, a first round pick of the Denver Nuggets in the 2016 NBA Draft.
+His 2016 class at Florida State included one of the top ranked high school players in school history in Jonathan Isaac.
+The Seminoles’ 2016 recruiting class was ranked No. 8 nationally.
+His first recruiting class at Auburn (2001) was ranked as the nation’s third best by ESPN.com.
+His 2010 recruiting class (his first full class at Georgia Southern) was ranked as the sixth best nationally and the best in the Southern Conference and among mid-majors by ESPN.com.
+His first class at Georgia Tech (2006) was ranked as the nation’s seventh best by Dave Telep of Scout.com and his only recruiting class at Northeastern (2000) is still considered to be the best in school history.

 While an assistant at Georgia Tech, Young recruited and signed Derrick Favors – the nation’s No. 1 recruit.
 Favors was the No. 3 overall selection by the New Jersey Nets in the 2010 NBA Draft and currently plays for the Utah Jazz.
-In his only season at Georgia Tech, Favors was named to the ACC All-Freshman Team as he averaged 12.4 points, 8.4 rebounds and shot .611 percent from the field.
+In his only season at Georgia Tech, Favors was named to the ACC All-Freshman Team as he averaged 12.4 points, 8.4 rebounds and shot .611 from the field.
 Young also recruited Iman Shumpert (a current member of the Cleveland Cavaliers who played in the 2015 and 2016 NBA Finals) to the Atlanta-based ACC school.
 Shumpert was a member of the Cavalier’s 2016 NBA World Championship team.
 Young also helped recruit Thaddeus Young (the 12th overall pick of the 2007 NBA Draft by the Philadelphia 76ers) and Javaris Crittenton (the 19th overall selection in the 2007 NBA Draft by the Los Angeles Lakers) to Georgia Tech while he was an assistant with the Yellow Jackets.
 He recruited 5-star guard and McDonald’s All-American Dwayne Bacon to Florida State in 2015.
 Bacon was the only 5-star player to sign at an ACC school other than Duke for the 2015-16 season.
 Bacon earned ACC All-Freshman team honors and was named the ACC Rookie of the Week a school-record five times in his first season as a Seminole.
 He recruited Malik Beasley to play at Florida State.
 Beasley, the first one-and-done player in school history, was selected in the first round of the 2016 NBA Draft by the Denver Nuggets.

 FLORIDA STATE CONNECTION

-Young was an assistant coach at Jacksonville (1997-99) under Head Coach Hugh Durham, the all-time winningest coach in Florida State basketball history.
+Young was an assistant coach at Jacksonville (1997-99) under Head Coach Hugh Durham, a Hall of Fame coach in Florida State basketball history.
 With Young on the staff, the Dolphins improved their overall and conference win totals in both years he worked with the legendary Florida State Hall of Fame member who took the Seminoles to the championship game of the 1972 NCAA Tournament against basketball legend John Wooden and UCLA.

 Young is a native of Miami, Fla., where he began to make a name for himself at Carol City High School.
 He led the Chiefs to a state championship as a junior and earned a nomination for the prestigious McDonald’s All-American team as a senior.
 Young was part of the Carol City teams that earned a 66-7 record (.904 winning percentage) during his junior and senior seasons.